 Honor Code: As a member of the Notre Dame academic community, you must know and uphold Notre Dame’s Academic Code of Honor.
 You must complete the Honor Code Orientation, an interactive online tutorial, pass the Honor Code quiz, and electronically sign the Honor Code pledge after passing the quiz.
 You will need to log in to sakai.nd.edu and click on the NetID Login, then the “ND Honor Code” tab under the “Quick Links” bar on the top of the page.
 You will not be able to register for classes until you have successfully passed the online tutorial and electronically signed the Honor Code pledge.
 For further details visit: honorcode.nd.edu.

-Registration: During Transfer Welcome all students will meet individually with their respective academic advisor in order to fully review which courses from their previous university will transfer.
-Only after this meeting may students register for their courses.
+Registration: During Welcome Weekend all students will meet individually with their respective academic advisor in order to fully review any coursework completed at another university in order to evaluate transfer credit.
+After this meeting students may register for their courses.
 Please refer to registrar.nd.edu for specific registration information.

 attendance for loan deferments, insurance purposes, and scholarships, and it allows financial aid awards to be disbursed.
-This email will ask you to complete ND Roll Call immediately, but as a transfer student you will be unable to do so until after you register for classes here on campus.
+This email will ask you to complete ND Roll Call immediately, but as a new incoming student you will be unable to do so until after you register for classes here on campus.

 If you are interested in living off-campus, information regarding housing options in the South Bend area can be found at offcampus.nd.edu.

-Transfer Welcome starts several days before classes begin and comprises of academic advising and registration as well as a multitude of social activities.
-Your family is welcome to join you at a number of Welcome activities.
-The fall program is four days long with families typically departing campus by the third day.
-The spring program is shorter, two days, and families typically depart on the second day.
+Welcome Weekend starts several days before classes begin and comprises of academic advising and registration as well as a multitude of social activities.
+Your family is welcome to join you at a number of Welcome Weekend activities.

 However, we want to stress that while parents are most definitely welcome, their attendance is not required.
-We do not want parents, particularly of international students, to feel pressured to invest significant time and expense in order to attend Transfer Welcome.
+We do not want parents, particularly of international students, to feel pressured to invest significant time and expense in order to attend Welcome Weekend.

-If you will be moving into a residence hall, you will have access on the first day of Transfer Welcome.
+If you will be moving into a residence hall, you will have access on the first day of Welcome Weekend.
 Early move-in is not available, so if you arrive prior to the start of the program, you will need to make alternative lodging arrangements for that night.

-A complete Transfer Welcome Weekend itinerary can be found at welcomeweekend.nd.edu.
+A complete Welcome Weekend itinerary can be found at welcomeweekend.nd.edu.

 Refer to the Important Information & Checklist for a complete list of materials required to complete your confirmation.
-Once we have received your confirmation, we will send your confirmation email instructions to activate your NetID, access your Notre Dame email, and to fill out an online housing application through the Office of Housing.
+Once we have received your confirmation, we will send your confirmation email instructions to activate your Notre Dame account and email, as well as other important enrollment tasks you must complete before arriving on campus.